10 best horror movies to stream and how to watch them this Halloween

 Daniel Kaluuya is excellent as Chris, a Black man anxious about meeting his white girlfriend’s parents for the first time.
 Dean and Missy Armitage (Bradley Whitford and Catherine Keener respectively) appear generally affable, projecting an attitude of middle-class tolerance.
 Yet the strange behavior of their housekeeper Georgina, and the blasé re-appearance of a Chris’s old friend Andre, reported missing 6 months ago and whose demeanour now appears “white-washed”, suggests that the Armitage family is involved in some horrible conspiracy.

-Get Out would end up earning over $255 million dollars worldwide, spawn a whole host of memes, and joins the illustrious ranks of The Silence of the Lambs and Alien as one of a handful of horror movies to be honoured with an Academy Award.
+Get Out would end up earning over $255 million dollars worldwide, spawn a whole host of memes, and joins the illustrious ranks of The Silence of the Lambs and Alien as one of a handful of horror movies to be honoured with an Academy Award, now considered one of the best modern horror movies.

 Streaming options: